Customer Service and customer satisfaction

 These efficiency improvements have an important negative side: your customer satisfaction will go down.

-To measure the negative trend in customer satisfaction and Net Promotor Scores, organisations are spamming their customers with evaluation forms to get confirmation of the feeling they already had.
+To measure the negative trend in customer satisfaction and Net Promotor Scores, organizations are spamming their customers with evaluation forms to get confirmation of the feeling they already had.
 Why would you send a survey if you already know the outcome?

-Customer service is always a challenge, each customer wants to be treated with highest priority and personal touch.
+Customer service is always a challenge, each customer wants to be treated with the highest priority and personal touch.
 You want to know when your computer is fixed at the repair shop, you need to have an answer on your mortgage request for buying your dream house or your mobile phone broke down and you want to know what to do.
-In all cases you want to have the answer instantly without having to wait or do a research on a website to find the right data.
+In all cases, you want to have the answer instantly without having to wait or do a research on a website to find the right data.